nluhmann/AGapEs/README.md

 * $DIR/results/finishing/ancestral_sequence_map_augmented
 * $DIR/results/finishing/ancestral_sequence.fasta

 The last step will produce a set of scaffolds from kept adjacencies and gap sequences either based on aDNA reads or completed with template sequence.
-We extend the sequence map provided by FPSAC with
+The sequence map also indicates the type of gap and support by aDNA reads.